Protecting your operations with secure safety engineering systems

 3. Fire regulation compliance

-Following a number of serious fire accidents the regulation and higher compliance of fire performance and security has become a key priority for the cable industry and beyond.
-Public, systems’ and operator safety is paramount.
+Following a number of serious fire accidents the regulation and higher compliance of fire performance and security have become a key priority for the cable industry and beyond.
+Public, systems, and operator safety is paramount.

-Wiring regulations around the world, including the UK’s BS 7671, continue to amend and update regulation to incorporate essential fire safety changes.
+Wiring regulations around the world, including the UK’s BS 7671, continue to amend and update regulations to incorporate essential fire safety changes.

 Some of the latest additions include: